jdleesmiller/jdleesmiller.github.io/_posts/2016-10-09-markov-decision-process-optimal-2048-solver-1.markdown

 To better understand what makes the game work so well, I have been working on analyzing it using a mathematical framework called a Markov Decision Process (MDP).
 MDPs are a way of solving problems that involve making sequences of decisions in the presence of uncertainty.
 Such problems are all around us, and MDPs find many [applications](http://stats.stackexchange.com/questions/145122/real-life-examples-of-markov-decision-processes) in [economics](https://en.wikipedia.org/wiki/Decision_theory#Choice_under_uncertainty), [finance](https://www.minet.uni-jena.de/Marie-Curie-ITN/SMIF/talks/Baeuerle.pdf), and [artificial intelligence](http://incompleteideas.net/sutton/book/the-book.html).

-In this first part, I will describe 2048 as seen through the lens of an MDP, and we will use this insight to explore the properties of a "toddler" version of the game on a 2-by-2 board playing to the X tile.
+In this first part, I will describe 2048 as seen through the lens of an MDP, and we will use this insight to explore the properties of a "toddler" version of the game on a 2-by-2 board playing to the 32 tile.
 We'll see that this game is much less fun than the grownup version on a 4-by-4 board, but still interesting.

 In later parts, I will extend the approach to larger boards and tiles and maybe, one day, the full game of 2048.
 The code behind this post is [available here](https://github.com/jdleesmiller/twenty48), and it leads the blog posts, so you can peek ahead at later results if you like.